A-DYB/warframe-weapon-simulator/Readme.md

 # Pocket Simulacrum
 Using random sampling, many simulations are averaged to get the result.

+- Compare builds

+- Calculate the best riven

+- Accurately simulate enemies with special DR.

-Simulations are only allowed to run until 20 seconds for performance reasons.
+Note: Simulations are only allowed to run until 20 seconds for performance reasons (until I add separate threads).

 ![](images/simulation.png)